giuseppeboezio/flappybirRL/README.md

 ```console
 git clone https://github.com/Talendar/flappy-bird-gym.git
 ```
-2. Copy the folder **envs** of the current repository to __flappy-bird-gym\flappy_bird_gym__ replacing the folder with the same name.
+2. Copy the folder **envs** of the current repository to __flappy-bird-gym/flappy_bird_gym__ replacing the folder with the same name.
 This operation allows to replace the original implementation of the environment with the new customized one.
 3. Install the library **flappy-bird-gym** directly from a local folder.
 ```console
 pip install -e flappy-bird-gym